ETTOTW/Herobrine/docs/status.md

 A simple demo for the final project:

+<iframe width="854" height="480" src="https://www.youtube.com/embed/99FBifaPOyQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Approach
+### Approach
-We use the q-learning algorithm and ε-greedy method to train our agent.
+We use the q-learning algorithm and ε-greedy method to train our agents.
 Our q-table has a state number that corresponds to the non-air block number.
 We have 4 actions that include up, down, left, and right.
 For each iteration, we update our q value according to the algorithm:

 <img src="image/q-learning.png" width="500" >